frankhaege/personal-webpage/content/project/council-decision-making/index.md

 ---
-title: Collective decision-making in the Council of the European Union
+title: Decision-making in the Council of the European Union
-summary: This strand of research look at various aspects of decision-making within in the Council of the European Union, including the measurement of actor preferences, their powers with respect to agenda-setting and bargaining, and the production of particular procedural outcomes, such as consensual decisions.
+summary: This strand of research looks at various aspects of decision-making within in the Council of the European Union, including the measurement of actor preferences, their powers with respect to agenda-setting and bargaining, and the production of particular procedural outcomes, such as consensual decisions.
 tags:
   - Council of the European Union
   - decision-making